CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Introduction

 \section{Introduction}

 CP asymmetry, which plays a crucial role in elucidating the matter-antimatter asymmetry of the Universe, holds significant theoretical and experimental significance in the field of Particle physics \cite{Shaposhnikov:1991cu,Okun:1967cxa}.
-The breaking of CP symmetry can originate from weak decay of hadron, neutral hadron mixing, or the interference between decay and mixing \cite{Cabibbo:1963yz}.
-In the framework of the Standard Model (SM), CP asymmetry arises due to the presence of a weak complex phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix, which characterizes the transition from mass eigenstates to weak interaction eigenstates of quarks.
-CP asymmetry has been experimentally observed in the K, B, and D meson decay process \cite{KTeV:1999aiu,BaBar:2001oxa,Belle:2001zzw}.
-The weak phase difference is determined by the CKM matrix elements, while the strong phase can arise from the hadronic matrix elements and interference among intermediate states.
-Recently, CP asymmetry has been observed in the course of the B-meson multi-body decay experiment \cite{LHCb:2019jta,LHCb:2022tuk}.
-The investigation of CP asymmetry in multi-body decays of B mesons plays an increasingly pivotal role in both scrutinizing the CKM mechanism of the Standard Model and exploring novel sources of CP asymmetry.
+CP asymmetry has been experimentally observed in the K, B and D meson decay process \cite{KTeV:1999aiu,BaBar:2001oxa,Belle:2001zzw}.
+CP asymmetry is closely related to weak phases and strong phases.
+The CKM matrix describes the mixing between different quark flavors and carries the phase information of CP asymmetry.
+The weak phase originates from the CKM matrix, which represents the transformation of quarks from their mass eigenstates to weak interaction eigenstates.
+Meanwhile, the strong phase arises from hadronic matrices and intermediate states \cite{Cabibbo:1963yz}.
+Recently, CP asymmetry has been observed in the course of the B-meson multi-body decay in experiment \cite{LHCb:2019jta,LHCb:2022tuk}.
+The investigation of CP asymmetry in multi-body decays of B mesons plays an increasingly pivotal role in both scrutinizing the CKM mechanism of the SM and exploring novel sources of CP asymmetry \cite{Kobayashi:1973fv}.